-The memories that came flooding back to him threatening to overwhelm him.
+The memories that came flooding back to him threatened to overwhelm him.
 It was here that he used to meet up with Lily Evans as she tried to help him forget about his father’s cruelness.
-They had spent hours sitting on the banks of the shore while he tried telling her all about the wizarding world.
+They had spent hours sitting on the banks of this shore while he tried telling her all about the wizarding world.
 He remembered those times as being the happiest he had ever been.

 Out of habit he glanced across the field in the direction that her house had been and was shocked to see Lily walking towards him.
 It was not, however, the Lily that he had known as a child, but Lily as she was when her life had been taken so cruelly from her.

 As he rubbed his eyes hard, he began to understand what was going on.
 He was dead.
 Voldemort and Nagini had killed him.
 The last thing he could remember was Harry appearing at his side.
 What had he been doing there?
 He remembered Harry trying to help him, but Snape had known that he was beyond any help.
 Yet the boy had been willing to try anyway.